danfuzz/samizdat/doc/library-guide/Value.md

 determine result.
 Returns `value` if it is *not* considered equal to `other`.
 It is a fatal error (terminating the runtime) if the two arguments are of different classes.

-**Syntax Note:** Used in the translation of `expr**` forms.
-This is used instead of `ne`, because the latter wouldn't result in an error when not passed a boolean value.
-This is used instead of `perNe`, as this is the more primitive operation.